ECO-LOGICAL TECHNOLOGY

 Yahoo -Search

-What Are The Benefits Of Using Ozone In Swimming Pools?
+FAQ - Frequently Asked Questions Pools and Spa Baths, What Are The Benefits Of Using Ozone In Swimming Pools?

 Ozone is used in pools to improve the quality of the water.
 It does this by reducing the amount of chemicals required, eliminating the unpleasant side effects of these chemicals, and improving the performance of the filtration equipment.
 The result will be a pool that is; brilliantly clear, much nicer to swim in, safer and easier to look after.